 Avigilon solutions are built on an open platform, giving you the flexibility you need to leverage existing resources and investments.
 As a full member of ONVIF®, we design many of our products to meet open standards for easy interoperability with third-party software and hardware.
-You can either build new, custom integrations using our feature-rich software development kits (SDKs) and application programming interfaces (APIs) or leverage existing integrations that are ready to
+You can either build new, custom integrations using our feature-rich software development kits (SDKs) and application programming interfaces (APIs) or leverage existing integrations that are ready to use.
+Avigilon Control Center (ACC) video management software (VMS) and hardware helps ensure that you are not locked into a proprietary solution.

 ACC™ software supports existing integrations with third-party systems such as access control software, central stations and physical security information management systems.
 Avigilon Technology Partners can also develop their own integrations using a set of easy-to-use tools: